 Economic Empowerment

-• Generated and synthesized rigorous evidence through The Evidence Consortium on Women’s Groups, to guide development partners, practitioners, researchers, and policy makers in implementing and strengthening programming and policies on women’s groups globally
+• Generated and synthesized rigorous evidence through The Evidence Consortium on Women’s Groups, to guide development partners, practitioners, researchers, and policymakers in implementing and strengthening programming and policies on women’s groups globally.

 Gender Norms

-• Explored the factors that determine adolescents’ gender attitudes, as well as patterns in gender attitude shifts over time among younger and older adolescent boys and girls in India
+• Explored the factors that determine adolescents’ gender attitudes, as well as patterns in gender attitude shifts over time among younger and older adolescent boys and girls in India.

 • Undertaking a systematic review assessing the pathways through which education impacts child mortality, HIV, and fertility, including whether and how gender norms and attitudes play a role.